Aligning an Organization: A Knowledge Management Case Study

 - Enhanced communication and unified messaging (same terminology)

-This is part one in a two-part series.
 In this article, I will review how to successfully prepare for your content management consolidation project.
-In part two we will tackle how to successfully complete the project and put processes in place to safeguard knowledge enablement practices.

 So in the name of sharing knowledge, here are the best practices I learned from managing this project: